-Physical activity can even become exercise if approached correctly.
+Physical activity can even become exercise for seniors if approached correctly.
 In fact, one of the best ways to successfully implement an exercise regimen is to accentuate daily activities.
 Here are a few suggestions.

 - Adding weights to everyday walking – You can upgrade trips to the mall or to the park from physical activity into an exercise regimen by using light weights.
 There are many weights made for this purpose specifically that are small, attractive and easy to carry.